All our Phono pre-amps are designed to have an MM cart input type. There is a good reason for that.

 It virtually impossible to design a great sounding Phono that will sound great with each and every cartridge combination and that will accommodate all the range of those cartridges at the same time.

 There is well known notion that compatibility is inversely related to performance.
+The wider the compatibility the lower is the performance.
 There is always a choice: It is either high performance (i.e. maximum sound Quality) at the cost of compatibility or high compatibility at the cost of performance.
 Unfortunately, one cannot have both!
-Otherwise one ends up with mediocre sound Quality and that is not what we all after.
+Otherwise one ends up with mediocre sound Quality and that is not what we all after if we are looking to maximise the pleasure of music.

 If one optimises the sound for one type of cart then the sound becomes compromised for all others as it is counter-intuitive to be optimised for a spectrum.